Smthng0/CardGame/README.md

 # CardGame

-Work in progress :D

 ### Description:
 A unnamed Card Game, originally based on Hearthstone™...
-For now, there are 2 players with their own decks made of minion cards.
+There are 2 players with their own decks made of different cards...
+The players have to play their cards to defeat the other player...
-The players summon minions and attack each other.
+They can summon minions from minion cards to attack the other player...
+The minions have some abilities, like Taunt, Haste...
 The winner is the first one to lower the other players health to 0.

 ### Tutorial